Skip to main content

 Detail from the map of Mains and Strathmartine

-National Records of Scotland, Mains and Strathmartine, kirk session records, CH2/256/1 page 1
+NRS, Mains and Strathmartine, kirk session records, CH2/256/1 page 1

 In 1724, many years before this illustration was made, a portion of the parish of Falkirk was disjoined from Falkirk and annexed to Slamannan.
 The inhabitants of this disjoined portion were some four miles distant from Falkirk parish kirk and had to ford a river crossing that was often impassable, but they were only one mile distant from Slamannan parish kirk.
-This change was much to the Reverend Willam Hastie’s irritation, largely because his stipend would not be increased despite his having to care for another sixty-four families.
+This change was much to the Reverend William Hastie’s irritation, largely because his stipend would not be increased despite his having to care for another sixty-four families.
 He recorded that:

 ‘[…] this I am persuaded of that I stand under no personal relation to these people for I was never called by them nor desired of them for though I perform duty among them as a minister yet I am only called and ordained for the people of Slamanan.
 I do the duty of a minister to the annexed only to preserve my ministry.’
 (NRS, Slamanan kirk session minutes, CH2/331/3 page 327)